This Brochure Supplement provides information about Michael Douglas that is an accompaniment to the Disclosure Brochures and Forms CRS

 Additional information about Michael Douglas is available on the SEC website at www.adviserinfo.sec.gov.
-Please be aware that not all states require registration and therefore your Advisor may not show up on the SEC website.
+Please be aware that not all states require registration and therefore your Financial Professional may not show up on the SEC website.

 CLU®, ChFC®, CFP®